AD Divisional News

 If cancelling a UMC hearing, please go online and cancel the hearing through the Online Scheduling System.
 Please file the Notice of Cancellation with the Clerk of Court and provide a courtesy copy of that notice to the parties and to the Court at CAD-DivisionAD@pbcgov.org for timely notice.

-If cancelling a Special Set Hearing, please contact the judicial assistant and submit a proposed order for the Court's consideration.
+If cancelling a Special Set Hearing, you may submit a proposed order for the Court's consideration.
 Special Set Hearings are set by Court Order and cannot be cancelled except by further Court Order.

 Submission of Orders

-ALL ORDERS MUST INCLUDE A MAILING ADDRESS AND EMAIL ADDRESS FOR EACH PARTY FOR SERVICE.
+ALL ORDERS MUST INCLUDE THE COMPLETE MAILING ADDRESS AND EMAIL ADDRESS OF ALL PARTIES FOR SERVICE.
 See Administrative Order 2.306.

 No order or judgment shall contain a signature page that does not include a portion of the text of the order or judgment.
 Please check and preview your documents before submitting your orders online and/or otherwise.
 See Administrative Order 3.204.